Ordisoftware/Hebrew-Letters/README.md

 - Add context menu on letters buttons to insert a letter or open its parameters.
 - Add data file editor form.
 - Improve and fix UndoRedoTextBox.
+- Fix changing language not done on preference panel until next launch when analyse panel is current.

 #### 2020.04.23 - Version 4.1